Workplace Violence Prevention: 13 Effective Strategies

 - Identify and screen out potentially violent individuals before hiring while maintaining compliance with privacy protections and anti-discrimination laws.

-- Establish procedures and avenues for employees to report threats, other violence or if there’s imminent danger.
+- Encourage a speak up culture.
+Establish procedures and avenues for employees to report threats, other violence or if there’s imminent danger.

-- Start a mediation program to resolve employee disputes rather than letting them simmer.
+- Start a mediation program to resolve employee disputes.

 - Document any threats and your response to them including terminating employees who make a threat.